neilcitruslime/CitrusLimeRoadmap/README.md

 * Citrus-Lime Benefits
     * The user of .Net allow us to deploy the POS and back office as separate containerized applications.
 This will allow us to cluster our deployments in a more interesting and agile manner.
     * The move to .Net will allow the use of EF 7 which has significant performance improvements for database access.
+    * Faster and more effective training & onboarding

+##  Automated Deployment

+We need to automate the deployment of of all Cloud POS team owned products.

+## API Extensions

 Other than this area extending the Cloud POS Api to allow customers to integrate line of business applications will be the only other priority.